What is BOTOX Resistance? And How Can I Avoid It?

 You haven’t waited long enough for BOTOX to take full effect

 One of the benefits of BOTOX is that it works quickly—but not instantly.
 While many patients notice fewer wrinkles in as little as 48 hours, it is normal to take up to 10 days for full effects to realize.
 In other words, you may need to be patient.
-If it has been more than 2 weeks and you are still not seeing the results you expect, consult with your provider.
+If it has been more than 2 weeks and you are still not seeing the results you expect, it is best to consult with your provider.

 You’ve switched to a new provider who is still getting to know you